animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 ## <a id="lucene-template-data-accessors"></a>Lucene Template Data Accessors

-Spring Data for GemFire provides two primary templates for Lucene data access operations, depending on how low of a level your application is prepared to deal with.
+Spring Data for VMware GemFire provides two primary templates for Lucene data access operations, depending on how low of a level your application is prepared to deal with.